qkzk/fm/development.md

 - [x] FIX: sorting doesn't refresh the display
 - [ ] search & regex matcher. / doesn't flag the files, w flags the files.
 Both move as you type -> both should use regex
-- [ ] multiple copies ??? both happens at the same time and display on the same line
+- [ ] multiple copies
-  - [ ] creates a pool, send fm event, dispatch them
+  - [x] creates a pool,
+  - [x] send fm events
+  - [x] dispatch them
-- [ ] BUG: copying large files flickers the display
+  - [x] FIX: copying large files flickers the display
+  - [ ] BUG ???: what happens if dest / source change before copy is made ?
 - [ ] flagging the last file shouldn't progress to top of screen.
 Stay there, it's less annoying
 - [ ] pool for copies with waiting
 - [ ] perfomance